lakshmankumar12/rubik_notes/readme.md

   ```
 * Hdl:
     * 5 R-activities.
     * First is R2 and R' starts from 2nd.
-    * There is no U'
+Also note R' at end
     * D is first.
-U2 next.
-Also note R' at end
+This is the only one to have D among last 3.
+    * There is no single U/U'
+    * D/U2 alternate
   ```
     R2 D
     R'   U2